bentodev/bentolang/docs/bento in a nutshell.md

 11.3 Dynamic Instantiations

 Bento also allows you to combine the two behaviors, specifying dynamic behavior only for selected instantiations of a definition.
 This is accomplished by using (: and :) instead of ( and ) for the argument list.
-In the following example, we have removed the dynamic modifier from hello, and instead used the dynamic instantiation form where we want dynamic behavior.
+In the following example, we have removed the dynamic modifier from ```hello```, and instead used the dynamic instantiation form where we want dynamic behavior.
 ```
     say_hello [=
         hello(nm) [=